On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Change of scheme

-Below we present the results of calculating the variations and derivatives of the corrections to the K\"ahler potential that appear in the replacement scheme.
-In particular, we provide the explicit expressions for the two-dimensional case.
+In the following we present the results of calculating the variations and derivatives of the corrections to the K\"ahler potential that appear in the replacement scheme.
+In particular, after the general formulas we provide explicit expressions for the two-dimensional case (denoted by "$\overset{2D}{=}$").
 Accordingly, the variation of the determinant on the right-hand side yields